ignc-research/arena-noise-modules/README.md

 * Testing a variety of planners (learning based and model based) within specific scenarios in test mode

 * Modular structure for extension of new functionalities and approaches

-### Recent Updates
-- 04.02.2021: Added Multiprocessing for training speedup
-- 26.01.2021: Added Scenario Tasks: generate your own scenario by specifying a scenario.json

 ### Documentation & References